 The 2009 Associated Students election ended Thursday in a landslide victory for the Open People’s Party.

-This election saw the largest turnout in years, bringing out 5,872 voters to the polls and easily passing the 20 percent threshold with 33 percent of students casting a ballot.
+This election saw the largest turnout in years, with 33 percent of students voting.

-As the contenders waited for hours in the MultiCultural Center for the results, the two major parties stood divided into clans of blue-clad OPP members and green T-shirt sporting SV! supporters.
-When the winners were announced, the OPP side of the room erupted in cheers, while the SV! faction had a decidedly more somber reaction and quickly left the scene.
+As the contenders waited for hours in the MultiCultural Center for the results, the two major parties stood divided into clans of blue-clad OPP members and and SV! supporters sporting green T-shirts.
+When the winners were posted, the OPP side of the room erupted in cheers, while the SV! faction had a decidedly more somber reaction and quickly left the scene.

 Arreola, who received 58.77 percent of the vote, said his party plans to represent the entire student body, not simply their supporters.